6 Things You Can Do To Minimise The Risk Of Being Gazumped

 How to minimise the risk of being gazumped

 Gazumping is a frustrating and costly experience that can happen to anyone who is buying a property.
 To minimise the risk of being gazumped, you can take some steps to speed up the process and secure the deal.
-Here is a round-up of some tips to help you avoid gazumping:

 Therefore, you should always have a contingency plan in case things go wrong and be prepared to walk away from the deal if necessary.